springwilliams26/Mechanic_Shop_API-/README.md

 ## Project Description

-The Mechanic Shop API is a RESTful backend application built using Flask, SQLAlchemy, Marshmallow, and SQLite.
+he Mechanic Shop API is a RESTful backend application built using Flask, SQLAlchemy, Marshmallow, and SQLite.

 The API allows users to manage customers, mechanics, service tickets, and inventory items.
-This phase of the project focused on improving the application through API documentation and automated testing.
+This phase of the project focused on deploying the application to a cloud platform and implementing a CI/CD pipeline for automated testing and deployment.

 ## Technologies Used